BA in Music: Music Theory

 Non-performance majors must present a solo performance annually in either a studio recital or performance forum student recital.
 In the case of a student who is taking instruction in more than one applied area, recital performance is required only in the primary applied area.

 All students must take applied jury each semester.
 Bachelor of Arts in Music students with a concentration in Applied Music may present a recital during their junior year (shorter program) and an additional recital in their senior year (full-length program).
-Only Bachelor of Music in Performance students must present a recital during the junior year as well as a recital in their senior year and register for MUS 491.
+Only Bachelor of Music in Performance students must present a recital during their junior year as well as a recital in their senior year and register for MUS 491.
 Students giving recitals should follow the guidelines in the Azusa Pacific University School of Music Recital Confirmation Packet (available through the School of Music office).

 Each student is required to take at least 8 units in one applied area.